-Emergency Guidelines are printed in the back of the campus phone directory each fall, posted in each classroom, residence, student planner, and on the Public Safety web site.
+Emergency Guidelines are posted in each classroom, residence, student planner, and on the Public Safety web site.

 Emergency phones are strategically located throughout campus, and are clearly identifiable by signage and during the hours of darkness are identifiable by an illuminating blue light.
 These emergency phones are connected directly to Public Safety.